Sajanjohal49/ViralNation-Assessment/README.md

 # Viral Nation Assessment

-Thanks Viral Nation for giving me the opportunity to represent my skills through this application.
+Thanks, Viral Nation for giving me the opportunity to represent my skills through this application.

 ## Stack Used